Kituba language: Names

 Kituba is known by many names among its speakers.
-In academic circles the language is called or Kikongo-Kituba.
+In academic circles the language is called Kikongo-Kituba.

-In the Republic of the Congo it is called Monokutuba, a phrase which means literally "I say", and is used in the Republic's 1992 constitution.
-The latter means "way of speaking" and is used in the 2015 constitution.
+In the Republic of the Congo it is called Munukutuba, a phrase which means literally "I say", and is used in the Republic's 1992 constitution.
+The latter (Kituba) means "way of speaking" and is used in the 2015 constitution.

-In the Democratic Republic of the Congo it is called Kikongo ya leta ("the state's Kikongo" or "Government Kikongo"), or Kikongo de L'état, shortened to Kileta.
+In the Democratic Republic of the Congo it is called Kikongo ya leta ("the state's Kikongo" or "Government Kikongo"), or Kikongo de l'État, shortened to Kileta.
 Confusingly, it is also called Kikongo, especially in areas that lack Kongo (Kikongo) speakers, namely the Kwango and Kwilu Provinces.
-The constitution of the Democratic Republic of the Congo lists "Kikongo" as one of the national languages, meaning Kituba.
+The constitution of the Democratic Republic of the Congo lists "Kikongo" as one of the national languages.
+The Kikongo spoken alongside Lingala in urban centres is in fact Kituba.